Run Tracking (Create / Refresh / Delete)

 mat_view_definition_id | bigint FK | Required |

-status | integer | pending/running/success/failed |
+status | integer | running/success/failed |

 started_at | datetime | Job start time |